DozedCupboard/DozedCupboard/README.md

 - 👋 Hi, I’m @DozedCupboard (Ramen_wonder)
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis, Pytorch and PowerBI
-- 🌱 I’m currently learning about TensorFlow and PowerBI
 <!---
 - 🌱 I’m currently learning about both things I am interested in
 - 💞️ I’m looking to collaborate on ...